Russ-S/Music2023/README.md

 Recordings can also be edited or deleted as needed.

-While it is written for classicla music, the program could be used for any type of music by changing the categories and more as needed
+While it is written for classical music, the program could be used for any type of music by changing the categories and more as needed